JonathanxD/JonathanxD/README.md

 * Medium: https://jhrl.medium.com
 * Quora: https://www.quora.com/profile/Jonathan-Henrique

+### ⚡ Fun Fact

+I've started developing software in 2010, when I had only 10 years and no Internet connection.
+I always liked computers and did fixed computers for friends and neighbors, and got money by doing that, and with this money I went to lan house to download all I need to develop.
+I know how to setup networks, firewalls, Windows Server, find and replace fault components, and started using Linux in 2014.
+Later on, I did professionalizing TI course, and I impressed the teacher and other students, by being so young and knowing so much.

+I like to jump into things outside of coding world, and try to understand them very well.
+I've created my own Kubernetes Cluster, deployed the services automatically through a CI/CD pipeline and exposed those services to the web in a HTTPS domain, configured with Nginx and Let's Encrypt.
+I never been afraid of failing, we need to be able to handle the failure in order to be able to handle the success.

+I even created my own compiler, which translates Abstract Syntax Tree into JVM Bytecode.
+This was the most challenging project I ever made in my life, I learned about Stack, Heap, Garbage Collection, and bunch of things about JVM Internals, such as Lookup Switch, Table Switch, Stack VM, Register VM.
+This served as the base to start to write my own language and to understand how things worked under-the-hood and how to improve the performance of the code.

 <!--
 **JonathanxD/JonathanxD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.